Inspiration: Be cool, be prepared, be professional. Be like SRV.

-wedding photography: 3 tips to speed up your editing workflow
+Wedding photography: 3 tips to speed up your editing workflow

-One of the questions that came up during the Q&A at yesterday’s presentation at B&H, was how long does it take me to edit a wedding.
+One of the questions that came up during the Q&A at my presentation at B&H, was how long does it take me to edit a wedding.
 Well, the ideal is that it takes me less than a day.
 During the peak wedding season around September and October, it is easy to slip behind, but that still remains my goal - to edit a wedding during the week right after the wedding took place.

 There are several things motivating this idea:

-photography workflow – back-up plans for the main computer
+Photography workflow - Back-up plans for the main computer

 The photograph above was shot with my iPhone while I was waiting for a corporate photo shoot to commence.
 The sky over lower Manhattan was grim and rainy.
 You can see the reflection of the fluorescent lights inside the room.
 This gave the city scene a Blade-Runner-esque feel.
 And with that, this image is perhaps suitably Apocalyptic for this topic - what are your plans for catastrophic failure of your main computer?